 Joseph Stango, the founder of the public policy group “Choice Centered Medicaid” also known as “Dora’s Hope” has called for an above-the-line tax deduction for Long-Term Care Insurance.

-Choice Centered Medicaid (CCM) is a non-for-profit, grassroots movement created by Stango, an advocate for Medicaid reform.
-CCM says it strives to make Americans aware of the plight of millions of middle class seniors and disabled adults who are being forced into nursing homes in order to receive Long Term Health Care.
+Choice Centered Medicaid (CCM) is a not-for-profit, grassroots movement created by Stango, an advocate for Medicaid reform.
+CCM says it strives to make Americans aware of the plight of millions of middle-class seniors and disabled adults who are being forced into nursing homes in order to receive Long Term Health Care.

 He said the cost of Long Term Health Care is many times ignored by many Americans until they face it first-hand.

 “It is a simple human trait to ignore the degenerative aging process.
 People believe the negative effects somehow will pass.
 Then, little by little, age erodes health.
 One day, we find ourselves needing help but having limited resources to pay for it,” he noted.

 The cost of this care is very high.
 Individuals and their families carry a $63 billion burden, paid directly out of their pockets Stango says.
 He also explains that family caregiving costs an additional $450 billion for family leave, reduced working hours and lost jobs.

 “With 70 percent of Americans needing Long-Term Care after age 65, the costs and added pressure on individuals and their families will continue to grow,” he said.